All of Me: Prioritizing Sexual Health in Iowans Impacted By Cancer

 While sexual health may be the furthest thing from anyone’s mind upon a cancer diagnosis, it becomes a vital component of a survivor’s life after treatment.
 Patients are unsure of what to expect regarding sexual dysfunction after their cancer treatment, and often don’t know which medical team member to approach with their questions.
-Instead, they say nothing and suffer in silence.
+Instead, they wait for guidance, say nothing, and suffer in silence.
 Healthcare providers may be unaware when sexual health side effects occur and do not assess the patient to uncover the issues.
 These are just two of several reasons a communication gap exists between patients and providers on issues related to sexual health.

 After Cancer, Solutions for Sexual Health, recently received a grant for a project funded through the Iowa Cancer Consortium.
 Our project, “All of Me: Prioritizing Sexual Health in Iowans Impacted by Cancer,” aims to close the communication gap and improve sexual healthcare after cancer in three ways.

 1. Promote All-Encompassing Healthcare

 We will produce a short promotional video to educate providers about the importance of caring for the whole person, including his or her sexual health.
 The video will expose the damaging effects of leaving sexual health issues unaddressed.

 We will acknowledge the challenges healthcare providers currently face as well as provide tools and resources to help bridge the communication gap and improve sexual healthcare after cancer treatment.

 We will create a library of video clips to enhance education about sexual health and cancer.
 Using simulated patients, the videos will demonstrate the challenging scenarios that arise during sexual history taking and provide appropriate solutions.